When You Can’t Get Medicaid And Can’t Afford Obamacare

 • Discount prescription drug card.

-• Mental health and substance abuse care included.
+• Mental health and substance abuse care included (where applicable).

-These affordable insurance plans are a great fit for many individuals and families and helps take the worry out of everyday medical care.
+These affordable insurance plans are a great fit for many individuals and families and help take the worry out of everyday medical care.

 Don’t get caught in the middle

 Obamacare is not always the best fit for all needs.
-So, if you don’t qualify for Medicaid but you find that you can’t afford the high premiums and out-of-pocket costs of the Obamacare Marketplace plans, there are other choices you can make.
+So, if you don’t qualify for Medicaid, but you find that you can’t afford monthly high premiums and out-of-pocket costs of Obamacare Marketplace plans, there are other choices you can make.

-Short-term medical is an economical solution for healthy individuals and families, providing benefits similar to major medical at half the cost.
-Limited benefit indemnity health insurance is focused on helping consumers pay for everyday medical care without having to meet a deductible out of their own pocket first.
+Short-term medical insurance is an economical solution for healthy individuals and families, providing benefits at a budget-friendly monthly cost.
+Fixed benefit medical indemnity health insurance is focused on helping consumers pay for everyday medical care without having to meet a deductible out of their own pocket first.

 No matter what your needs are today, there are insurance plans that can help you protect your financial future.
 Don’t remain uninsured just because you are caught in the middle by Obamacare.